Debian deployment

 Cron jobs

-- The storage of each repository
+- To update regularly the storage of each repository

-- The status of each repository
+- To update regularly the status of each repository

 Example of cronjob :